exosite-archive/hvac-reference-application/README.md

 Use Node-RED to connect sensors

-Create a <vertical> web solution
+TODO: Add the code needed for this, then explain wha tthe code is doing.

 ## Diagrams

-Dataflow from device to Freeboard
+TODO: Dataflow from device to Fsolution

-Dataflow from Freeboard to device